Skip to content

 Constellation

 Alpheratz is located in the constellation Andromeda.
-Representing the mythical princess, daughter of Cassiopeia and Cepheus and wife of Perseus, Andromeda is the 19th largest constellation in the sky.
+Representing the mythical princess Andromeda, the daughter of Cassiopeia and Cepheus and wife of Perseus, Andromeda is the 19th largest constellation in the sky.
 It occupies an area of 722 square degrees between the constellations Perseus, Cassiopeia, Lacerta, Pegasus, Triangulum and Pisces.
 It is one of the Greek constellations, first listed by the Greek astronomer Ptolemy in the 2nd century CE.

 andromeda constellation,andromeda stars,andromeda star map

-Andromeda constellation map by IAU and Sky&Telescope magazine
+Andromeda constellation map by IAU and Sky&Telescope magazine (Roger Sinnott & Rick Fienberg) (CC BY 3.0)

-The 10 brightest stars in the constellation are Mirach (Beta And, mag.
+The 10 brightest stars in Andromeda are Mirach (Beta And, mag.
 2.05), Alpheratz (Alpha And, mag.
 2.06), Almach (Gamma And, mag.
 2.10), Delta Andromedae (mag.
 3.28), Nembus (51 And, mag.
-3.57), Omicron Andromedae (mag.
-3.62), Lambda Andromedae (mag.
+3.57), Alfarasalkamil (Omicron And, mag.
+3.62), Udkadua (Lambda And, mag.
 3.8), Mu Andromedae (mag.
-3.87), Zeta Andromedae (mag.
+3.87), Shimu (Zeta And, mag.
 4.08), and Titawin (Upsilon And, mag.
 4.10).

 Alpheratz – Alpha Andromedae

-Spectral classB8IVpMnHg + A3V
+Spectral classB8IV-VHgMn + A7V

 U-B colour index−0.46